Worship, Liturgy, and Ceremonies in the Lutheran Church

 The reason why so much that is un-Lutheran in spirit and expression is sung in our churches is because there are some in our circles who no longer appreciate the beauty of the Lord as it is expressed so beautifully and so nobly in the Lutheran hymn.
 It is stylish to join in with the crowd and crowds like what is rather trivial.
 It is hard to be different and somewhat separate; unionism is in the air and distinct Lutheranism is unpopular; this spirit is reflected in the music which some of our own circles prefer.
 Some of the sectarian bodies have been forced to realize that they have lost out through their shallow music; but there are people in our circles who insist on learning through their own experiences and not through the experience of others.
 This is certainly a foolhardy attitude, but what makes the situation all the more serious is the fact that it affects not only an individual here and there, but the Church at large.
 (Walter E. Buszin, “Music in the Church, School and Home” [convention essay], in Report of the Fourteenth Annual Convention of the Norwegian Synod , p.
 40)

 The songs of childhood should be essentially of the same character as the songs of maturity.
 The child should therefore learn the easiest and best of the songs he is to sing as a communicant member of the Christian Congregation.
 Old age delights in the songs learned in childhood.
-The religious songs learned in children should therefore be worthwhile.
+The religious songs learned in childhood should therefore be worthwhile.
 We want childlike songs, but not childish songs.
 The early songs should be the choicest congregation songs adaptable to his age and capacities.
 In the same manner as he is taught the rudiments of Christian theology through Luther’s Smaller Catechism and the chief Bible stories through the Bible History, should he also be taught the words and tunes of our most priceless church songs and chorals.
 It can be done just as easily as teaching him a number of equally difficult and perhaps new songs and tunes which will never be sung in his congregation.
-It should be done, for a child should be trained up the way he should go (Prov.
+It should be done, for a child should be trained up in the way he should go (Prov.
 22:6).

 The songs of Lutheran children and youth should be essentially from Lutheran sources.
 The Lutheran Church is especially rich in songs and hymns of sound doctrine, high poetical value and fitting musical setting.
 They express the teachings and spirit of the Lutheran Church and help one to feel at home in this Church.
 Of course, there are songs of high merit and sound Biblical doctrine written by Christians in other denominations also, and some of these could and should find a place in a Lutheran song treasury.
 But the bulk of the songs in a Lutheran song book should be drawn from Lutheran sources.
 We should teach our children to remain in the Lutheran Church instead of to sing themselves into some Reformed sect. ...